 Introduction and Overview

-Vault is the first multi-sig, “Assisted” Self-Custody solution integrated within a major digital asset trading venue.
-Vault affords customers unequivocal control over their assets while providing a safety net against the loss of a key.
+Vault is the first multi-signature (multi-sig), “assisted” self-custody solution integrated within a major digital asset trading venue.
+Vault gives you complete control over your assets while providing a safety net against the loss of a key.

-The solution allows users to manage the movement of funds seamlessly within the Uphold app.
-This is made possible by a multi-sig solution where two keys (including a backup) are controlled by the user, and one by Uphold.
+The solution allows you to manage the movement of funds seamlessly within the Uphold app.
+This is made possible by a multi-sig solution where two keys (including a backup) are controlled by you, and one by Uphold.

-Given that two keys are needed to manage funds, users maintain sole control over their assets at all times.
+Given that two keys are needed to manage funds, you maintain sole control over your assets at all times.

-Day to day, users can seamlessly move funds quickly between their Vault and their Uphold wallet to trade via the Uphold App.
+Day to day, you can seamlessly move funds quickly between Vault and your Uphold wallet to trade via the Uphold App.

-Importantly, the user is able to move funds independently at any time, anywhere, using their two keys - even in the unlikely event of Uphold's systems becoming unavailable.
+Importantly, you can move funds independently at any time, anywhere, using your two keys — even in the unlikely event of Uphold's systems becoming unavailable.

-Should a user ever lose one of their keys, a replacement can be generated using the remaining two keys, ensuring uninterrupted access and control.
+If you ever lose one of your keys, a replacement can be generated using the remaining two keys, ensuring uninterrupted access and control.

 Vault combines the certainty of self-custody with the convenience of a centralized exchange.